Kericho County: Physical and topical features

 County slopes gently from 2500m to about 1,800m above the sea level.
 The county is surrounded by a number of hills such as Tinderet Hills to the North, Mau Escarpment and Londiani hills (Tuluap-Kipsigis).
 A good number of rivers emanate from the county including Chemosit, Kiptaret, Kipsonoi, Timbilil, Maramara, Itare, Nyando, Kipchorian and Malaget.

 Climatic conditions

 County has a temperature range between 10C - 29C and rainfall of 2,125mm p.a being highest in central part of county where they plant tea and 1,400 mm p.a. in lower parts of Soin and parts of Kipkelion.
 County has rainy seasons April to June and October to December.

 Demographics

-Kericho county has a total population of 901,777 of which 450,741 are males, 451,008 females and 28 intersex persons.
+According to the 2019 Kenya Population and Housing Census, Kericho County had a total population of 901,777 of which 450,741 are males, 451,008 females and 28 intersex persons.
 There are 206,036 household with an average household size of 4.4 persons per household and a population density 370 people per square kilometre.